libavg/libavg/sphinxdoc/misc.rst

         Interface to the logger used by the avg player.
         The logger supports custom log sinks, categorized log messages and log severities.
-        The logger can not be instantiated,but is available in the avg module.
+        The logger can not be instantiated, but is available in the avg module.
         It can be configured via environment variables, c++ plugins or python.

-        Log categories can be set either by calling Logger.setCategories or by setting the :envvar:`AVG_LOG_CATEGORIES` environment variable.
+        Log categories can be set either by calling :py:meth:`setCategories()` or by setting the :envvar:`AVG_LOG_CATEGORIES` environment variable.
 When set through the environment, log categories are separated by colons.
 In bash syntax:

         .. code-block:: bash